bmammadli/PLA_LLM/README.md

   <img src="architecture.png" alt="PLA architecture" width="100%">
 </p>

-PLA introduces a lightweight trainable adapter between the frozen transformer backbone and the frozen prediction head.
-Rather than modifying the pretrained transformer weights, PLA operates directly on the hidden representations produced by the backbone.
+PLA introduces a lightweight trainable adapter between the frozen transformer backbone and the frozen language-model head.

+The pretrained LLM processes the input normally through its sequence of transformer blocks.
+The final hidden representation produced by the backbone is then intercepted by PLA, refined, and passed to the original frozen prediction head.

 The framework consists of five principal stages:

-1. **Input processing** — Input tokens are converted into embeddings and processed by the frozen transformer backbone.
+1. **Input processing** — Input tokens are converted into embeddings and processed sequentially through the frozen transformer backbone.
-2. **Hidden-state construction** — Hidden representations from selected transformer layers are concatenated to construct a unified latent representation.
+2. **Final hidden representation** — The final transformer output is normalized to obtain the hidden representation $H$ that would normally be passed directly to the language-model head.
-3. **Predictive Latent Adapter** — The trainable PLA module predicts a latent correction together with an input-dependent scaling factor.
+3. **Predictive Latent Adapter** — PLA learns a correction to $H$ together with an input-dependent scaling factor and produces a refined representation $H'$.
-4. **Prediction** — The refined latent representation is passed to the frozen language-model head.
+4. **Prediction** — The refined representation $H'$ is passed to the original frozen language-model head to produce output logits and next-token predictions.
-5. **Optimization** — Gradients update only the PLA parameters, while the transformer backbone and prediction head remain frozen.
+5. **Optimization** — The prediction loss is backpropagated through the frozen prediction head to PLA, while optimizer updates are applied only to the PLA parameters.

 ---

 ## Motivation

 Modern LLMs may contain billions of parameters.
-Updating the complete model during fine-tuning can therefore require substantial GPU memory, computational time, and energy.
+Updating the complete model during fine-tuning can require substantial GPU memory, computation, and training resources.

-PLA investigates whether effective adaptation can instead be achieved by optimizing a much smaller module operating on the model's hidden representations.
+PLA investigates whether downstream adaptation can instead be achieved by operating directly on the final hidden representation of a pretrained model while leaving the transformer backbone unchanged.

 The central hypothesis is:

-> Once a pretrained transformer has learned informative internal representations, downstream adaptation may be achieved by learning how those representations should be corrected without repeatedly updating the entire backbone.
+> Once a pretrained transformer has learned informative internal representations, downstream adaptation may be achieved by learning how its final hidden representation should be corrected before prediction, without updating the transformer backbone itself.

 PLA therefore separates the large frozen language model from a compact trainable latent-refinement module.